Yousif-FJ/OpenReq-ImprovingRequirementQuality-Experiment/README.md

 OpenReq tool used:
 https://github.com/OpenReqEU/prs-improving-requirements-quality

 Converted the CSV into JSON, then executed on the OpenReq Microservice using the CULR command.
+While a C# script was used for the user story samples.

 ## AQUSA